August 25, 2018

 Send Peterson your answers.
 Leave your name, contact info, and where you are from.

-Get back to him by July, 15, 2018.
-You can email your answers to radio @ citizensclimate.org or better yet leave a voicemail of 3 minutes or less at 570.483.8194. (+1 if calling from outside the USA.)
+Get back to him by October 15, 2018.
+You can email your answers to radio @ citizensclimate.org or leave a voicemail of 3 minutes or less.
+And don't be anxious about the voicemail.
+You can leave as many versions of your answer as you like.
+If you stumble, try again until you feel comfortable with your answer.
+Leave your message at 518.595.9414. (+1 if calling from outside the USA.)

 You can hear Citizens’ Climate Radio on iTunes, Stitcher Radio, SoundCloud, Podbean, Northern Spirit Radio, Google Play, PlayerFM, and TuneIn Radio.
 Also, feel free to connect with other listeners, suggest program ideas, and respond to programs in the Citizens’ Climate Radio Facebook group or on Twitter at @CitizensCRadio.